ncgr/java/fr/README.md

 `.csfr.txt` : this file indicates for each fasta seqence, the frequency counts of all FRs that occured in the sequence

 ## Sample Input
-To test FRFinder, a small input set is provided:
+To test FRFinder, the script `run-test` will run FRFinder against a small E.coli pangenome consisting of three strains.

 `sample/ecoli.pan3.dot` : a dot file constructed for a simple ecoli test file (K = 10)